-As the field of communication expands and advances with the introduction of new communication technologies, the fields of mass communication, journalism, and digital media have played increasing roles in the dissemination of information about culture and society, politics, the economy, and health.
-Professionals who engage with these forms of communication have the power to impact society through clear, ethical, and informative messaging that can reach local, state, national, and international audiences.
-Graduate programs in mass communication, media, journalism, and digital communication prepare students for a wide variety of careers in journalism, social media, marketing and public relations, communication research, and more.
+As the field of communication expands and advances with the introduction of new communication technologies, the field of mass communication has played an increasing role in the dissemination of information about culture and society, politics, the economy, health, and more.
+Professionals who engage with different forms of media communication have the power to impact society through clear, ethical, and informative messaging that can reach local, state, national, and international audiences.
+Graduate programs in mass communication and media communication prepare students for a wide variety of careers in media management, digital and social media, digital communication, marketing and public relations, communication research, media studies, and more.

-Types of Media Communication and Mass Communication Programs
+Types of Master’s in Mass Communication and Media Communication Programs

 The programs on this page fall into four main types depending on their curriculum and the specialization courses students take as part of the program.
-Again, some schools may offer these four sub-categories as distinct concentrations while others may group them into broader areas of emphasis that fall under one or more of the categories of Media, Mass Communication and Journalism.
+Again, some schools may offer these four sub-categories as distinct concentrations while others may group them into broader areas of emphasis that fall under one or more of the categories of Media and Mass Communication.
 These specializations include:

 Master’s in Communication with a Specialization in Media, Media Management, Media Studies or New Media: This specialization prepares students to strategically use different types of media, including print, audio, video, multimedia tools, web technologies, social media, and search engine analytics to connect with and educate target audiences for marketing, public relations, news, and public service purposes.
 These programs may also explore the connection between social, economic, and political developments and the production of news, advertising, and social media content.
 Graduates of these programs typically obtain the media management skills needed to oversee marketing, public relations, social media, and news projects for a wide variety of organizations.
-(Note: MastersinCommunications.com does not currently include related programs, including master’s in media studies, film and media arts, digital arts, and digital social media on this page.)
+(Note: MastersinCommunications.com does not currently include related programs, including master’s in media studies, master’s in film and media arts, or master’s in digital arts on this page.)

 Master’s in Communication in Digital Media, Digital Communication or Digital Strategy: This specialization focuses on teaching students about the latest digital media technologies, and how they have impacted the fields of marketing, advertising, public relations, journalism, social media, health communication, and more.
 These programs also give students the hands-on training needed to engage with communication technologies and stay abreast of developments in their field.
 Graduates of these programs develop and implement web marketing strategies, incorporate digital technologies into public relations strategies, and use multimedia to enhance journalism projects.

 In addition to the four main categories above, some schools may offer programs that focus on theory and research versus applied communication techniques.
 There are also schools that offer secondary or niche specializations in areas such as documentary studies, media entertainment, and storytelling.
-Finally, students interested in careers in marketing and public relations may want to research master’s in communication programs with a specialization in public relations and marketing communication, as these programs typically have course content that overlaps with the courses found in master’s in mass communication and/or master’s in communication with a specialization in media programs.
+Finally, students interested in careers in marketing and public relations may want to research master’s in communication programs with a specialization in public relations and marketing communication, as these programs typically have course content that overlaps with the courses found in master’s in media communication programs.

-Curriculum Details for Master’s in Communication Programs with Specializations in Media, Mass Communication and Journalism
+Curriculum Details for Master’s in Media Communication and Mass Communication Programs

-Master’s in communication programs with a specialization in Mass Communication, Media, and/or Journalism typically require students to complete a core set of courses, after which students progress to specialization courses that prepare them for their desired role in mass communication, digital media, journalism, and/or social media.
+Master’s in communication programs with a specialization in Mass Communication and/or Media Communication typically require students to complete a core set of courses, after which students progress to specialization courses that prepare them for their desired role in mass communication, digital media, media management, and/or social media.
 Core classes for master’s in communication programs typically cover subjects such as media law and ethics, persuasive writing, communication leadership, and research in communication.
 For more information about the core curriculum for master’s in communication programs, please refer to our Master’s in Communication Specializations page.

-The specialization courses for master’s programs in mass communication, media, and journalism tend to cover such topics as public relations, journalism and reporting, technology in media, multimedia marketing, and diversity in journalism.
+The specialization courses for master’s programs in mass communication and media communication tend to cover such topics as public relations, journalism and reporting, technology in media, multimedia marketing, and digital storytelling.
 The specific course content and sequencing for a given program in these areas of study tends to vary; as mentioned above, while some programs may specialize in one of the aforementioned areas, other programs may provide course content in two or more areas.
-As a result, students who are interested in mass communication, journalism, digital media, and social media should research the curricula of their programs of interest in order to see whether the curricula of these programs matches what they wish to learn, and what careers they would like to pursue post-graduation.
+As a result, students who are interested in mass communication, digital media, and social media should research the curricula of their programs of interest in order to see whether the curricula of these programs matches what they wish to learn, and what careers they would like to pursue post-graduation.
 Specialization courses that may comprise programs in this field include but are not limited to: